RocketDerp/April14_2025/Art/ScreenPlay/Luke_6_7.md

 The "6 7" trend is still raging in the USA society of of December 6, 2025.
 Reddit front page:

 https://old.reddit.com/r/mildlyinfuriating/comments/1pfudu1/tried_to_get_birthday_candles_for_my_girlfriends/

+BONUS: "the sabbath day" healing at the top of this GitHub markdown page.